Einkorn: Spread of cultivation

-Einkorn vs. common modern wheat varieties
+Agronomy

 Einkorn wheat is low-yielding but can survive on poor, dry, marginal soils where other varieties of wheat will not.
 It is primarily eaten boiled in whole grains or in porridge.

-Einkorn, as with other ancient varieties of wheat, is grouped with "the covered wheats" as its kernels do not break free from its seed coat (glume) with threshing and it is, therefore, difficult to separate the husk from the seed.
+As with other ancient varieties of wheat such as emmer, Einkorn is a "covered wheat" as its kernels do not break free from its seed coat (glume) with threshing.
+This makes it difficult to separate the husk from the seed.

-Current use

-Einkorn is a popular food in northern Provence (France).
-It is also used for bulgur or as animal feed in mountainous areas of France, India, Italy, Morocco, the former Yugoslavia, Turkey, and other countries.

-Nutrition and gluten
+Uses

-Einkorn contains gluten and has a higher percentage of protein than modern red wheats and is considered more nutritious because it also has higher levels of fat, phosphorus, potassium, pyridoxine, and beta-carotene.
+Einkorn is a common food in northern Provence, France.
+It is used for bulgur or as animal feed in mountainous areas of countries including France, India, Italy, Morocco, the former Yugoslavia, and Turkey.
+It contains gluten (so is not suitable for people with gluten-related disorders) and has a higher percentage of protein than modern red wheats.
+It is considered more nutritious because it has higher levels of fat, phosphorus, potassium, pyridoxine, and beta-carotene.